tc39/notes/es9/2018-03/mar-20.md

 MKA: We say that "TC39 will not do this", and people thinks that we're not doing things.

-RJE: We've got three in the queue

-YK: i really like what mariko said, and i think there are at least 2 subtleties that we missed, the first as that the original joke was submitted as a PR.
+YK: I really like what mariko said, and I think there are at least 2 subtleties that we missed, the first as that the original joke was submitted as a PR.
 So even if you already know what we do, it's reasonable for people to assume that it's legitimate if it's submitted as a PR.
 The first comments made it clear that it was a joke, but if you didn't see that, you may not recognize that it was a joke.
 Second thing, I think we should be carefull for using polls.
 I think in our mind, rather than ask ourselves if we should make jokes.
 The point that really changed my perspective on that was even if you understood the context on this was since it was a PR, you may not recognize that it was a joke.

-Kevin: not totally clear that Michael was joking
+KG: not totally clear that Michael was joking

 YK: I think the Pull was problematic because we should have had a strawman that indicated that we don't think the name "flatten" would work, but because so much of the dialogue focused on the term "smoosh" the issue got lost almost immediately.

-RJE: do we wanna do extend this discussion?

-DE: extend by 10min?

-**Yes**

 JHD: maybe we need better messaging.
 The way this was announced to the world was through twitter. it would have been easy for me to tweet about flickr breaking global.
 I think that web compat issue like this are best address softly, like raise an issue to discuss this at the next meeting.
 The fact that's a PR from the champion has more weight.
 None of us had written a comment or had a chance to prepare.
 A week or two later, making a joke PR would have been fine but the most important message was lost—let's be more careful in the future.
 Unfortunately, that message was drowned in the noise of the joke PR.